Eloise1988/THEGRAPH/README.md

 [<img src=https://user-images.githubusercontent.com/53000607/132863640-4889463d-0e54-4a9e-b7ca-3a71017f8fc7.png width="450">](https://uniswap.exchange/swap)   <img src=https://user-images.githubusercontent.com/53000607/132863582-dd3c9ea6-e1e4-43f2-b42b-c27254631006.png width="550">

 ### Getting familiar with TheGraph and GraphQL queries
 [The Graph](https://thegraph.com/) is a **decentralized protocol for indexing and querying data** from blockchains.
-It is able to query networks like Ethereum and since Uniswap is built on Ethereum, it will allow us to get its onchain data.
+It is able to query networks like Ethereum and since Uniswap is built on Ethereum, it will allow us to get its on-chain data.

 #### Finding Uniswap V3 subgraph on Thegraph
 In this tutorial, we will be focusing on getting blockchain data on Version 3 of Uniswap.
 All you need to do is to search in TheGraph's explorer bar for Uniswap V3.
 The following picture shows you what TheGraph looks like and which subgraph we will be using: